SleekView for PublishPress Capabilities: roles & users as tables

 Common questions about SleekView for PublishPress Capabilities

 Yes.
 SleekView uses WordPress's role APIs (set_role, add_cap, remove_cap), so any plugin listening for those events fires correctly.
+Audit-log plugins, security plugins, and notification systems all behave as if the change came through the standard admin UI.

 Pricing